Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 An easement grants someone the right to use or access a portion of your property for a specific purpose, even though they don’t own the land.
 Easements can be created for various reasons, such as utility companies needing access to power lines or neighbors requiring a pathway across your property.
 There are many different types of easements.
 Below are a few that are most likely to impact farms.

-• Utility Easements: Utility companies may have easements to access and maintain utility lines, such as electrical, water, or gas lines, that pass through or near a farm.
+● Utility Easements: Utility companies may have easements to access and maintain utility lines, such as electrical, water, or gas lines, that pass through or near a farm.

-Road and Access Easements: These easements grant others the right to use a specific pathway or road that crosses the property, providing access to neighboring parcels or public roads.
+● Road and Access Easements: These easements grant others the right to use a specific pathway or road that crosses the property, providing access to neighboring parcels or public roads.

-• Conservation Easements: A conservation easement is a legal agreement that limits certain uses or activities on the property to protect its natural or cultural resources.
+● Conservation Easements: A conservation easement is a legal agreement that limits certain uses or activities on the property to protect its natural or cultural resources.
 This can affect how the land is managed for farming.

-• Prescriptive Easements: In some cases, neighboring landowners may claim a prescriptive easement if they have historically used a portion of the farmer’s land without objection.
+● Prescriptive Easements: In some cases, neighboring landowners may claim a prescriptive easement if they have historically used a portion of the farmer’s land without objection.
 This can include pathways, water rights, or other uses.

-• View or Scenic Easements: These easements are designed to protect a particular view or landscape, which can limit certain activities or structures that may obstruct the designated view.
+● View or Scenic Easements: These easements are designed to protect a particular view or landscape, which can limit certain activities or structures that may obstruct the designated view.

-• Grazing Easements: These easements may allow neighboring landowners to graze livestock on the farmer’s property.
+● Grazing Easements: These easements may allow neighboring landowners to graze livestock on the farmer’s property.
 Specific terms and conditions would be outlined in the easement agreement.

 If there is an easement on the property you want to use, it is important to understand 1) what it allows other people to do with the land and 2) what it prevents you from doing.
 For example, utility companies may need to dig up pipes when conducting maintenance.
 Knowing where the utility easements are on your property will help you make informed decisions about where to plant valuable crops.
 A conservation easement, on the other hand, could severely restrict your ability to modify the land in any way.

 How do you know if there are easements on the property?
 You’ll need to find where land records are held in your town or county.
 Land records are the collection of leases, purchases, taxes, surveys, and other legal documents related to a piece of land.
 Local governments are responsible for maintaining land records for each parcel of land in their district.
 These files are publicly available.
-Where to find them will vary depending on where you live: in much of the United States, land records are tracked by county governments.
+Where you will find them will vary depending on where you live: in much of the United States, land records are tracked by county governments.
 In New England, town governments typically hold the land records.
-At this point most land records are digitized, so you may be able to access the records for your land without leaving your house.
+At this point, most land records are digitized, so you may be able to access the records for your land without leaving your house.

 From Kate: I needed to look at the land records when doing due diligence for my family’s land.
 Primarily, I wanted to know if there were any easements.
 I took a trip to the Colebrook Town Hall and found myself in the basement with the town clerk.
-She walked me through their online land records database, where I was able to search all land records associated with my grandfather’s name (note: you may need the last name of the current owner to search land records databases).
+She walked me through their online land records database, where I was able to search all land records associated with my grandfather’s name.
+(Note: you may need the last name of the current owner to search land records databases.)
 I was able to filter the search to look only for documents categorized as easements.
 Nothing came up.
-Easy enough– no easements on my grandfather’s land.
+Easy enough—no easements on my grandfather’s land.
 This may not be the case for you, though.
 If you do find an easement, it should have a description of the exact part of the land the easement applies to and what rights the grantor (landowner) and grantee (easement holder) have in the agreement.
 Make sure you understand the conditions of the easement.
 Easements typically “run with the land,” which means they are still legitimate even if the land transfers ownership.
-In other words: if it’s in the land records, it is a legal agreement you will need to honor as a landowner or tenant.
+In other words, if it’s in the land records, it is a legal agreement you will need to honor as a landowner or tenant.

-Kate was able to make sense of the documents they found in the land records because the Town Clerk was able and willing to answer my questions.
+Kate was able to make sense of the documents they found in the land records because the Town Clerk was able and willing to answer their questions.
 That might not be the case in every town or county, but it may be worthwhile to try connecting with officials directly about your questions.

 Try this: Jot down the due diligence questions that are most present for you right now.
 Take a look at the town or county website directory and take your best guess at which person or department can answer your questions.
 Send an email or make a phone call!